WVUHPC/Modern-Fortran/_episodes/11-Best-Practices.md

 ## Array Allocations: heap vs stack

 Static arrays could be allocated on the stack instead of using the heap.
-The stack has a limited size and under some circumstances static arrays could exhaust the stack space allowed for a process.
+The stack has a limited size and under some circumstances, static arrays could exhaust the stack space allowed for a process.
 Consider this example (``example_12.f90``):

 ~~~